kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ## Summary

 Add support for setting PID limits at the Pod level to restrict below the node-level kubelet PID limit.
-This allows individual Pods to specify their own PID limits using `spec.resources.limits.pid` in the Pod specification.
+This allows individual Pods to specify their own PID limits using `spec.resources.limits.pids` in the Pod specification.
 The effective limit is the lower of the Pod-specified value and the node's `podPidsLimit`.

 ## Motivation